Toroidal compactifications of integral models of Shimura varieties of Hodge type: Introduction

 \subsection{Acknowledgements}

-This article is partly based on work for my University of Chicago Ph.
-D. thesis~\cite{thesis}, completed under the guidance of my advisor, Mark Kisin.
+This article has been through several iterations at this point, but it has its genesis in my University of Chicago Ph.
+D. thesis~\cite{mp:thesis}, completed under the guidance of Mark Kisin.
 I am very grateful to him, for introducing me to this subject, and for his encouragement and insight.
-I also thank B. Conrad, K. Kato, R. Kottwitz, K.-W. Lan, S. Morel, G. Pappas, G. Prasad, J. Rabinoff, J. Suh and B. Stroh for enlightening conversations and correspondence.
-This work was partially supported by NSF Postdoctoral Research Fellowship DMS-1204165.
+I also thank B. Conrad, B. Howard, K. Kato, R. Kottwitz, K.-W. Lan, S. Morel, G. Pappas, G. Prasad, J. Rabinoff, J. Suh, B. Stroh and Y. Zhu for enlightening conversations and correspondence.
+I also thank the anonymous referee for useful remarks.

+This work was partially supported by NSF Postdoctoral Research Fellowship DMS-1204165 and by NSF grant DMS-1502142.